sergeyklay/clusterium/INSTALL.md

 # Installation Guide

-This document provides detailed instructions for installing the QA Dataset Clustering Toolkit (qadst).
+This document provides detailed instructions for installing the `clusx` package.

 ## Prerequisites

-Before installing qadst, ensure you have the following prerequisites:
+Before installing `clusx`, ensure you have the following prerequisites:

 - Python 3.10 or higher
 - [Poetry](https://python-poetry.org/) for dependency management